-- 4.1 Organizational Structure: PACRA's analysis of the organizational structure focuses on how the AMC is organized keeping in view the scope of operations and diversity of product base.
-PACRA believes that departments should be structured in an AMC keeping in view segregation of duties and importance of the functions to be performed, e.g., risk function has to be separate and independent. - 4.2 Management Team: PACRA's evaluation of human resources is based on an objective criterion that focuses on the back ground of management and staff, both individually and collectively.
+Team: Relevance and diversity of skills, knowledge and experience of top management 6.1 Organizational Structure: PACRA's analysis of the organizational structure focuses on how the AMC is organized keeping in view the scope of operations and diversity of product base.
+PACRA believes that departments should be structured in an AMC keeping in view segregation of duties and importance of the functions to be performed.
+In this respect, functional separation of front office from middle and/or back offices is considered important.
+Further, it is key for PACRA that the risk function be separate and independent.

+6.2 Management Team: PACRA's evaluation of human resources is based on an objective criterion that focuses on the back ground of management and staff, both individually and collectively.
 Assessment is based on the years of relevant work experience, prior track record and tenure with the AMC.
-Each functional area is covered including portfolio management, risk management, investment research, sales and distribution, marketing, internal audit and compliance. - 4.2.1 Loss of key personnel, particularly members of senior management and senior portfolio managers, can have potentially adverse effects on performance of funds under management and overall standing of the AMC relative to peers.
+Each functional area is covered including portfolio management, risk management, investment research, sales and distribution, marketing, internal audit and compliance.
+Loss of key personnel, particularly members of senior management and senior portfolio managers, can have potentially adverse effects on performance of funds under management and overall standing of the AMC relative to peers.
 Hence, HR turnover is reviewed to determine the stability of critical staff, with particular focus on key departments.
 In addition, AMC's human resource policies are also reviewed to gauge AMC's emphasis on retaining and recruiting vital staff and ensuring their redundancy in the structure.
+It is important for AMCs to ensure adequate knowledge and training of staff/employees when dealing with clients, potential clients or managing client portfolios and assets.

 Key-man Risk: Key-man risk occurs when an AMC is heavily reliant on an individual, or a limited number of individuals, who are accepted as the key holder(s) of important intellectual capital, knowledge or relationships.
-While this type of risk is more commonly identified in small to medium- sized entities, it can also exist in larger entities and is relatively challenging to benchmark, and hence, mitigate.
+While this type of risk is more commonly identified in small to medium-sized entities, it can also exist in larger entities and is relatively challenging to benchmark, and hence, mitigate.
 PACRA attempts to identify the extent to which an AMC is dependent on the expertise of such individual(s) and to ensure policies exist for managerial succession to limit the adverse impact of such a person unexpectedly leaving the AMC.

-4.3 Management Effectiveness: Optimum portfolio management requires adequate technological resources, whether internal, provided by the parent AMC or affiliate, and/or an external third party (e.g., vendors).
+Management Effectiveness: Extent to which top management 6.3 Management Effectiveness: Optimum portfolio management requires adequate technological resources, whether internal, provided by the parent AMC or affiliate, and/or an external third party (e.g., vendors).
 Most critical in terms of IT resources are unquestionably the portfolio management and order management systems.
-Various features of the portfolio management system are explored; robustness, coverage of instruments, time delay before transactions is entered, timely and accurate portfolio pricing and ability to monitor value added indicators and order simulation.
+Various features of the portfolio management system are explored; robustness, coverage of instruments, time delay before transactions is entered, timely and accurate properly discharges duties and role of technology infrastructure therein portfolio pricing and ability to monitor value added indicators and order simulation.
 PACRA assesses the quality and reliability of the order management process in terms of systems and procedures to ensure the secure, timely and fair handling of multiple transactions.
 Electronic order and confirmation also clearly add value and security, notably when trading is a risk.
 The integration of custodians and fund administrators within the systems is also cautioned.
 PACRA places high value on MIS and system generated MIS are considered superior.
 A key measure of management effectiveness is its track record of delivering on past projections and sticking to strategies.